 Our plan was to have a second interaction with Chicago’s Art Institute.
 But since we were so close to Michigan Avenue, we decided to pay the Magnificent Mile a visit.

 Did I feel ridiculous?
 No. Before getting back to the parking garage and heading to Grant Park, I wrote a letter to the Museum of Contemporary Art, letting them know that it was me, Christopher Shoup, who wore my art into their museum on this day.
 Apparently, they didn’t like my performance – they’ve never acknowledged my performance!

 We drove to Grant Park and found street parking.
 We decided to explore and interact with the park grounds prior to heading into the Art Institute.
 I was famous for minute!
 Girls swarmed the strange artist wearing an aluminum panel on his back, wanting his autograph!

-Outside the Art Institute, something even more absurd than me happened!
+Outside the Art Institute, something even more absurd happened!

-Two people thought I was a performance artist hired by the museum – they came up to my art and started to talk – in fact, they carried on a detailed conversation about my piece without even once talking to me, the artist attached to his work!
+Two people – who were just standing on the sidewalk – thought I was a performance artist hired by the museum – they came up to my art and started to critique – in fact, they carried on a detailed conversation about my piece without even once talking to me, the artist attached to his work!